bmwfire/bmwfire.github.io/essays/ui-frameworks.md

 I recall my first projects in my software engineering class using frameworks.
 We were assigned to create a webpage using basic HTML and CSS.
 In my opinion, I thought the page I created was good, but there was something missing.
 This is when we were asked to build upon our initial page by adding the frameworks component to it.
 All of a sudden, my webpage went from looking "good" to looking "great".
 It was as if this "cheat code" had been hidden from me until now.
 I was quite amazed by it, and now I see how important frameworks adds to a standard HTML/CSS webpage.

 In conclusion, I feel if any software developer is learning or already knows how to develop webpages, frameworks is a necessity.
 There is such a gap between how much basic HTML can do versus the infinite path one can take with creativity in frameworks.
 If a consumer were to do a comparison between the "best basic HTML" design versus the "best HTML with Frameworks" design, I am confident that that consumer will want to invest their money in the HTML web design using frameworks.
-It is clear that the modern standard is to use frameworks, and essentially looks more professional than using basic HTML without it.
+It is clear that the modern standard is to use frameworks, and essentially it looks more professional than using basic HTML without it.